-Evening, we visit the ghats of Varanasi to witness the performance of Ganges Aarti.
+Evening, we visit the Ghats of Varanasi to witness the performance of Ganges Aarti.
 We enjoy a special evening cruise on the Ganges.
 See the Hindu devotees performing the "Puja" with lighted lamps.
 The view is very mesmerizing and the ambience is spectacular in the backdrop of the beating of cymbals and bells as well as the incessant chantings.
-Later return to the hotel

 Overnight at Hotel Rivatas by Ideal (Deluxe Room)

 Day 02: Varanasi / Delhi (6E 6635 – 1830 /2005 Hrs)